MG40/CloudseedersDevOpsWorkshop/README.md

 # Containers 101

-This is a step-by-step guide to perform CLI tasks along with the presentation to gain better understanding.
+This is a step-by-step guide to perform CLI tasks to get some working on Docker.

 ## Getting Started

-Here you will find a copy of the entire Howto, CLI and Dockerfile for the workshop.
+Here you will find a copy of the Howto, CLI and Dockerfile for the workshop.

 ### Prerequisites